Scotch Steak Houses - Evil With A Green Sign

 The previous evening we had enjoyed a "feast" with marvellous service and food at a premises called Khans in the same area, so obviously not all "managers" in this area are charlatans.

-Neil Stewart said:
+• Neil Stewart says:

 My wife and I went to a Scotch Steak House.
 We had been looking for a Thai Resturant in the Wardour street area,but after walking around the West End shops all day we were not in the mood to look very far, so I said I fancy a steak lets try the Scotch Steak House adding it is NOT an Angus Steak House,were we have been presented with some dreadfull meals in the past.My wife reluctantly agreed but said she would not have steak so she had a chicken dish with some exotic name and I lashed out on a fillet steak.It was terrible I ordered it medium rare it came well done, it was not like anything I had eaten before,The chips(which were extra) had been cooked some days before and the salad was minimal my wifes chicken was two lumps of bone with batter on and saute potatoes which had gone through the same process as my chips.I complained (something I rarely do) to no avail